couchbase-partners/azure-aks-couchbase/README.md

     az group create --name myResourceGroup --location eastus az aks create --resource-group myResourceGroup --name myAKSCluster

-Note that it's way easier to do this from the CLI than graphically in the portal because the CLI creates the service principals you need automatically.
+Note that it's way easier to do this from the CLI because the CLI creates the service principal you need automatically.
+If you do this in the portal you'll need to create the service principal manually.

 ![deployingaks](/images/deployingaks.png)